Mathematics without LaTeX

 Gerby addresses these problems by providing an online tag-based view, instead of just having a big PDF.
 Gerby is tailored towards making large online textbooks and reference works more accessible.

-mathquill is a real-time equation editor using latex syntax plus the mouse to get a Mathematica/MS Word like input experience.
+mathquill is a real-time equation editor using LaTeX syntax plus the mouse to give a Mathematica/MS Word-like input experience.

 MathQuill is an open source formula editor for the Web…